FAQ

 How is the ALPON X4 different from the ALPON X5 AI?

-The ALPON X4 is the IoT-focused edge computer; the X5 AI is the AI-capable variant.
-The X4 is built on the CM4 with no AI accelerator, while the X5 AI is built on the CM5 and adds the DEEPX DX-M1 NPU (25 TOPS) plus an NVMe SSD slot.
+The ALPON X4 is the IoT-focused edge computer; the ALPON X5 AI is the AI-capable variant.
+The ALPON X4 is built on the Raspberry Pi CM4 with no AI accelerator, while the ALPON X5 AI is built on the Raspberry Pi CM5 and adds an NPU plus an NVMe M.2 SSD slot.

 FeatureALPON X4ALPON X5 AI